Compute the eligible share within cutout cells in the overlap with shapes.

 Parameters:

-• crs (rasterio.CRS/EPSG) – CRS of the raster.
-Specify this if the raster has invalid crs.
+dst_crs (rasterio.CRS/proj.CRS) – CRS of the target raster.
+Define if the availability

 Parameters: